fergarciadlc/gdrm/README.md

 ## Dataset:
 downloaded the [groove dataset](https://magenta.tensorflow.org/datasets/groove#download) and place it in the root of this repository.

-This dataset contains many drumming performances in MIDI, with accompanying tempo and genre.
+This dataset contains many drumming performances in MIDI, with accompanying tempo and genre labels.

 ## Training:
 #### **Preprocessing:**